Restrictive Covenants Questionnaire

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-A restrictive covenant is an agreement -- usually set forth in the deed -- that limits how you can and can't use your property, part of the larger category of covenants, conditions, and restrictions (or CC&Rs).
-Even if a particular covenant seems odd, such as required color schemes or prohibitions against vegetable gardens, by signing the deed you contractually agree to uphold these rules.
-Covenants also may be used between neighbors or otherwise among a smaller number of property owners; for instance, a home with a lake view may be restricted by how high the owners may build (such as adding another story or a higher roof) if it would block another neighbor's view.
+Even if a particular covenant seems odd, by signing the deed, you contractually agree to abide by the rules.
+Examples of restrictive covenants include things like required color schemes or prohibitions against vegetable gardens.
+Such covenants may also be used between neighbors or among a small number of property owners.
+For instance, a home with a lake view may be restricted by how high the owners may build.
+Adding another story or a higher roof may be prohibited if it blocks another neighbor's view.

 - Are you restricted in the types of materials you may use to build a fence, chimney, addition, outbuilding, or roof?